ennovyhs-ops/teamfigma/README.md

    - Player only view team events (Practice, Game, Meeting, Other) with date, time, location, and details.
    - All users can view a chronological list of upcoming events.
    - All users can click an event to open a detailed modal view with full information.
-   - Player to indicate own attendance to events and activities from options (Attend, Late, Injured, Absent), with time stamp to record.
+   - Player to indicate own attendance to events and activities from dropdown options (Attend, Late, Injured, Absent), submissions are time stamp for record.
  - **Setting**
    - **Team Setting**
      - Allow to enter other 8-alphanumeric code to request to join more teams.